ant-vu/vushop/README.md

 # VuShop

-Ecommerce app with full CRUD capabilities where owners can manage their stores on the go using a headless CMS.
+Ecommerce app with CRUD capabilities where owners can manage their stores on the go using a headless CMS.

-Features: Sanity platform for simple product management, real payment functionality with Stripe, modern UI/UX.
+Features: Sanity platform for easy product management, payment functionality with Stripe, innovative UI/UX.

 <img src="public\vushop-img1.png">